logseq/docs/db-version.md

 Things that are specific to pages:
 * Pages have a dedicated view called `Pages`.
-* When a property, new tag, journal or whiteboard are created, they are created as a page.
+* When a property, tag, journal or whiteboard are created, they are created as a page.
 * Pages are unique as follows:
   * Page names are unique by tag e.g. there can be `Apple #Company` and `Apple #Fruit`.
   * Property names are unique and can have the same names as built-in property names.